Easy Tomato Pie

 - Place about 7 or 8 slices enough to cover top of pie on a baking sheet lined with paper towels, and sprinkle with ¼ teaspoon of the salt.
 Cover with additional paper towels, and reserve.
 Using your fingers, press to squeeze out excess juice and release most of the tomato seeds.
 Let drain for 30 minutes, then pat dry.

 - Preheat oven to 400°F. Arrange REMAINING tomatoes in a single layer on a lightly greased wire rack set on a large baking sheet.
 Sprinkle with ½ teaspoon of the salt.
-Bake in preheated oven until wilted and slightly dried out, 20-30 minutes.
+Bake in preheated oven until wilted and slightly dried out or approximately 15-30 minutes.
 Allow to cool.
 (This step could easily be done ahead)

 - Cook bacon in a skillet over medium-high until fat is beginning to render, 4 to 5 minutes.